Mighty Morphin Power Rangers: The Movie

 Mighty Morphin Power Rangers: The Movie is a 1995 American superhero film.
 It stars the ensemble cast of Karan Ashley, Johnny Yong Bosch, Steve Cardenas, Jason David Frank, Amy Jo Johnson, and David Yost alongside the villains cast from the original series and Paul Freeman as Ivan Ooze.
 Much like the television season that followed the release, it used concepts from the Japanese Super Sentai series Kyōryū Sentai Zyuranger, Gosei Sentai Dairanger and Ninja Sentai Kakuranger.
 It is the first Power Rangers production from Saban Entertainment not to feature any archived footage from Super Sentai.
+The film is not part of the franchise continuity as the movie takes place in an alternate timeline.

-It is the first installment in Power Rangers film series.
-The film was released in between the second and third seasons of Mighty Morphin Power Rangers, but is incompatible with season three, which provides a different explanation for the Rangers gaining their Ninja Ranger powers and Ninjazords, indicating they are set in different continuities.
+The film was released in between the second and third seasons of Mighty Morphin Power Rangers.